Lucas di Grassi: Karting and early junior formulae

 Upon the invitation of his father, Vito, the former vice-president of the Brazilian heavy vehicles manufacturer Engesa, di Grassi made his karting debut at the age of ten.
 He won a karting series in São Paulo in 1997, and continued to progress upwards through the South American karting series by winning several races in his native country.
 The peak of di Grassi's karting career came in 2000 when he placed fifth overall in the Formula A World Championship.
 That year, he won the Pan American Kart Championship.
 Di Grassi made his car racing debut in 2002, driving in the Formula Renault 2.0 Brazil, finishing the season with two victories, and placed seven points behind the series victor Sérgio Jimenez.
 In 2003, he switched to the Formula 3 Sudamericana and joined the Avellone team.
 Di Grassi took one victory and stood on the podium eleven times, en route to second in the championship, behind the more experienced Danilo Dirani, despite missing the season's final six races due to him injuring his neck in an accident he sustained in Curitiba.

-He elected to move to the United Kingdom in 2004 so he could take part in the British Formula Three Championship with Hitech Racing.
-Di Grassi won both races at the Thruxton meeting but the remainder of the season was difficult for him and could only muster eighth in the final standings in spite of good qualifying performances.
+Di Grassi elected to move to the United Kingdom in 2004 so he could take part in the British Formula Three Championship with Hitech Racing.
+Di Grassi won both races at the Thruxton meeting, but the remainder of the season was difficult for him, and he could only muster eighth in the final standings in spite of good qualifying performances.
 He was invited to race in the season-ending Macau Grand Prix and came third.
 Di Grassi graduated to the Formula 3 Euro Series in 2005 with Manor Motorsport but started the season with a major accident at the Hockenheimring where he attempted to pass Giedo van der Garde but clipped the latter's rear-left wheel.
 He launched into the air and rolled several times before resting in the tyre barrier.
 Di Grassi recovered to have a solid season and took a lights-to-flag victory at the Oschersleben and came third in the championship.
 He took a third-place finish at the Masters of Formula 3, and won the end-of-the season Macau Grand Prix from third on the grid by passing Robert Kubica shortly after a safety car restart in the closing stages of the event.